Hexfalc/Debian-Termux-HexFalc-Scripts/README.md

 # HexFalc's Debian Termux Scripts
 Just some shitty scripts I made for fast installing Debian using proot-distro

+At the moment there is only one script and a tutorial to only install a GUI version of Debian.

+I'm not good at this things so feel free to give suggestions and report mistakes in the issue and pull request sections.

 # Tutorial
 ## Installing Debian
 Open Termux and use this command: